Dannyj1/Zagreus/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Please read the [LICENSE](https://github.com/Dannyj1/ZagreusEngine/blob/master/LICENSE) file for the full details.
+Please read the [LICENSE](https://github.com/Dannyj1/ZagreusEngine/blob/master/LICENSE) file or https://www.gnu.org/licenses/ for the full details.